 - What do I want my customers to do (e.g. buy, donate, raise awareness)?

-- Where are my customers (e.g. Instagram, Pinterest, LinkedIn, Facebook, Twitter, Reddit, Quora, Tumblr, Doximity)?
+- Where do my customers hang out online (e.g. Instagram, Pinterest, LinkedIn, Facebook, Twitter, Reddit, Quora…)?